CECADBioinformaticsCoreFacility/Basic_R_course_2024/README.md

 - [RStudio Installation Guide](https://www.rstudio.com/products/rstudio/download/)
 - [Git Installation Guide](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

+## Important Installation Notice

+It's crucial for all participants to install R, RStudio, and Git prior to the start of the course.
+These tools are essential for participating in the course exercises and for following along with the instruction.

+### Pre-Course Zoom Session

+Considering the importance of a smooth start to our course, we're planning to host a Zoom pre-course session.
+This session is intended to help with the installation process, address any issues you might encounter, and answer any questions.
+Stay tuned for the schedule and details.

+### Trouble Installing?

+If you encounter any issues during the installation process, please:
+- Refer to the FAQs and troubleshooting guides provided on the respective software download pages.
+- Post your issue on the GitHub issues section of this repository.
+Please provide as much detail as possible about the problem you're experiencing.
+- Contact us directly via email, and we'll do our best to assist you.

+### Practice Before the Course

+We strongly recommend that you try to familiarize yourself with R and RStudio by following some basic tutorials or trying out simple exercises.
+This will help you hit the ground running when the course starts.

 ## Course Content

 ### Day 1: Introduction to R and Basic Programming Concepts